ImWesMan/projectHouseDesign/README.md

 ### Creating a workspace
 To start, enter a name for your workspace, select the Width and Length, and select Create.

+When a workspace is created, there is a grid in the middle.
+This is the blueprint of your property space.
+It can be moved and resized as needed.

 ![](https://github.com/ImWesMan/projectHouseDesign/blob/main/create.gif)

 This will create your workspace in which you may add furniture, walls, or more floors!